First on CNN: Ukrainians to start training on Patriot missiles in US as soon as next week, officials say – KION546

 “I’m not going to be able to give you a specific timeframe for the completion of the training,” Cooper said Friday.

-Pentagon press secretary Brig.
-Gen. Pat Ryder said Thursday that the US was looking at a variety of options for where to conduct the Patriot missile training “to include potential training here in the US, overseas, or a combination of both.”
+One day earlier, Pentagon press secretary Brig.
+Gen. Pat Ryder said the US was looking at a variety of options where to conduct the Patriot missile training “to include potential training here in the US, overseas, or a combination of both.”
+Politico reported in December that any US-based training would likely occur at Fort Sill.

-The US announced it was sending Ukraine the Patriot missile system in late December when Ukrainian President Volodomyr Zelensky visited Washington and met with US President Joe Biden.
+The US announced it was sending Ukraine the Patriot missile system in late December when the country’s President Volodomyr Zelensky visited Washington, DC, and met with President Joe Biden.

+CNN first reported that the advanced air defense system would be provided, after months of denying the request due to the steep logistical and training challenges deploying it.
+However, a senior administration official told CNN last month that the “reality of what is going on” in Ukraine ultimately pushed them to provide the system.

+The US is providing one Patriot battery, which includes power generating equipment, computers, an engagement control system and up to eight launchers.
+The battery is operated by roughly 90 soldiers and takes months to train up on.

 The-CNN-Wire